 So the good news is that we are able to announce JAQK Rush, a social puzzle poker-based game.
 Certainly, this is not something new, there is an abundance of poker puzzle games but we think that JAQK Rush somehow dares to differ by combining classic matching game gameplay with a concept based on plane geometric figures.

 The target platform is Facebook.
 Once again the development tool is Unity3D.
 Currently a working prototype is being prepared and the first comments by people who have already tried it are really promising and encouraging.
 Soon we will publish the first gameplay video which will hopefully give you a better idea of the game.

-Spellbind, is a first person point-and-click adventure game available for Windows, Mac OS and Linux.
+Spellbind is a first person point-and-click adventure game available for Windows, Mac OS and Linux.
 Players play the role of Luppe, a young thief who enters the cellar of Lord Amatar’s house to steal his oldest, most expensive bottle of wine.
-A challenge that sounds easy and possibly could be so, if only the owner of the house had been someone else…
+A challenge that sounds easy and possibly might be so, if only the owner of the house had been someone else …

 OS: Windows XP+, Mac OS X 10.6+, Ubuntu 10.10+